 Learn From the Past, Lead Into the Future

 The University of Mississippi, along with many universities across the country, continues on a journey to acknowledge and address the challenging and complex history around the issues of slavery, injustice, and race.
 The university has long been committed to honest and open dialogue about its history and how to make our campuses more welcoming and inclusive.
-In 2014, under the leadership of then-chancellor Dan Jones, guided by recommendations from the 2013 expanded Sensitivity and Respect Committee, the university took another step in that direction.
-The result is generally referred to as the 2014 action plan.
+In 2014, under the leadership of then-chancellor Dan Jones, guided by recommendations from the 2013 expanded Sensitivity and Respect Committee, the university put forward the 2014 Action Plan.

 - The initial task of the committee will be to recommend which additional physical sites on the Oxford campus (beyond those already completed) should be contextualized, so as to explain the environment in which they were created or named.
 Potential additional sites include: